gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ## Introduction

 Define a homogenous tuple of type `T` as a tuple that only contains elements of type `T`, e.x.: `(T, T, ..., T)`.
-These types of tuples are used by System and stdlib programmers to layout storage for a typed fixed size buffer.
+These types of tuples are used by system programmers in Swift to express a fixed size buffer of type `T` with a guaranteed layout.
 Not much language support has been provided to make working with these tuples easy/expressive and certain capabilities are impossible to implement without resorting to reinterpret casting/language accidents.
-This proposal is an attempt to add that language support so that it is easier to: declare such tuples, initialize such tuples, and treat these tuples as a collection.
+This proposal is an attempt to add that missing language support so that it is easier
+to: declare such tuples, initialize such tuples, treat these tuples as a collection, and work with these tuples when importing from C programs.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
 Instead, we are attempting to extend